-This guide covers two skills: identifying which LLM powers a chatbot, and extracting its hidden system prompt.
-Both matter for security research, red teaming, and understanding what AI systems do behind the scenes.
+This guide covers two practical skills: identifying which LLM powers a chatbot, and pulling out its hidden system prompt.
+Both matter for security research, red teaming, and understanding what AI products do behind the scenes.

 Part 1: Identify Which LLM Powers the Chatbot

-Before extracting instructions, you need to know what you’re working with.
-Different models have different vulnerabilities, and knowing the model helps you choose the right extraction strategy.
+Different models have different vulnerabilities.
+Knowing the model behind a chatbot helps you choose the right extraction strategy.

 Method 1: Just Ask